OnurGumus/onurgumus.github.io/_posts/2021-02-19-The-tail-of-a-recursion.md

 printNthNumber(100000)
 ```
-Nope, fails with **maximum recursion depth exceeded in comparison**
+Nope, Python also fails with **maximum recursion depth exceeded in comparison**

 Lastly, F# code compiled against Fable and JavaScript also does tail recursion [Fable](https://fable.io/repl/#?code=DYUwLgBADgTglgOzAOTAC2QVwLYCMQwQAUCAXImAJQQC8AUBBKJDCAMZMD2nUEAHrQgNGEOADN+EADwQEEdCATCRI4N15EBAaggBGSsoghgAZxCGVsChIBEAUgCCN-sLU8IABmF0rSVBhx8Ql0PULC6IA&html=Q&css=Q)

-Well, it is true tail recursion is a necessity in functional programming languages and perhaps something nice to have on others.
+Well, it is true rgR tail recursion is a necessity in functional programming languages and perhaps something nice to have on others.
 And not all recursive
 functions can be tail-called either.
-As an example, typical Fibonacci implementation, **fib(n-1) + fib(n-2)**,  will just fail on F# either since it has two recursive calls instead of just one last call.
+As an example, for typical Fibonacci implementation, **fib(n-1) + fib(n-2)**,  will just fail on F# either since this has two recursive calls instead of just one last call.

 Having that said, I still appreciate this optimization which makes it easier to write some recursive ones.
 There are other topics like Continuation Passing Style
 and Y Combinator which I haven't covered in this post.
 Let them be a topic for another time.